86challenge/rules/rules.typ

 #boxed[
   === Free Modifications
   #highlight[
-    - Rear diffuser between the rear axle and the trailing edge of the bumper
+    - Rear diffuser between the rear axle and the rear trailing edge of the bumper
+    - Rear spats
     - Side skirts
-    - Rear spats
   ]
 ]